lg/cloudy-gamer/README.md

 Instances can be either VPC or non-VPC.
 CloudyGamer automatically choses which one based on cost (Spot instance prices vary depending on this).
 This VPC is also created for you.

 This service assumes you've done the instructions on the [Azure gaming article](http://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html) except on EC2, OR you've used the slightly older [EC2 gaming article](http://lg.io/2015/07/05/revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.html) instructions.
 That's the EBS volume we'll be using.
+Note: See the BETA section below for a script that can do this for you automatically.

 - **awsAccessKey**: Create a new AWS user on your account with the inline policy [here](assets/user-policy.txt) (it'll change over time).
 The user should be password-less.
 - **awsSecretAccessKey**: The secret access key for the user you created above.
 Remember that CloudyGamer logic is 100% local on your web browser.
 Even though you're at cloudygamer.com (or locally), this information is only stored on your browser and authenticated against AWS directly on your own account.
 In fact, cloudygamer.com is a simple Github Pages page.